 This property is deprecated; use proxyOptions instead.
-For more information, refer to the Deprecated section of the Release Notes.
+For more information, refer to Deprecation.

 Submit outgoing requests to a system-defined proxy, set by the following system properties or their HTTPS equivalents:

 - http.proxyHost, the host name of the proxy server. - http.proxyPort, the port number of the proxy server.
 The default is 80. - http.nonProxyHosts, a list of hosts that should be reached directly, bypassing the proxy.